Community Engagement Period

 February 2025

 The schematic design for the Daylesford Community Facilities project has been developed to a level that is ready to be shared with the broader community for feedback.
-An engagement period will commence on Monday 3 March and conclude on Sunday 6 April.
+An engagement period will commence on Monday 10 March and conclude on Sunday 13 April.
 During this time, schematic level floorplans and artistic renders of the different spaces will be available to view.

-Over the past three months, Councillor officers that would either work in the future facility or would support community members using the facility have been involved in an internal consultation period.
+Over the past three months, Councillor Officers that would either work in the future facility or would support community members using the facility have been involved in an internal consultation period.
 These officers have provided valuable insight into ways we can shape the design to best meet their ways of working and the needs of the community.

 Some drop-in sessions are being scheduled if you would like to discuss the project with Council officers or members of the PAG.
 Keep an eye on Council’s social media channels, this Participate Hepburn website page or in any of our customer service centres or libraries for information about these sessions and other ways in which you can have your say.